Mathesar/a500-simple-spi-drivers/README.md

 The way to deal with this is to prep the SD-card under Winuae and use a manual mount script.
 As the driver is based upon Niklas's driver you can refer to the tutorials written for the sdbox.
 Like for example ([here](https://www.kernelcrash.com/blog/cheap-hard-drive-for-the-amiga-500-with-sdbox/2020/09/26/)).
 Just replace any reference to the driver with "sspisd.device".
 I actually use a boot floppy to mount the SD-card and handover control to the Workbench: partition on the SD-card.
 This process only takes a couple of seconds and after that the SD-card behaves like any other harddisk.

 # network driver
 The network driver uses channel 2 of the simple SPI controller to communicate with an ENC28J60 10Mbit ethernet controller chip.
-These chips are available as a cheap module and are thus easily hooked up to the simple SPI controller.
-The nework device driver is SANA-II compatible and can thus be used with any of the Amiga TCP/IP stacks.
+These chips are available as cheap modules from the usual sources and are  easily hooked up to the simple SPI controller using some dupont jump wires.
+Only 6 pins are used, VCC, GND, SCK, SO, SI and CS.
+The other pins on the module (WOL, RESET, CLKOUT and INT) are not used.
+The nework device driver is SANA-II compatible and can be used with any of the Amiga TCP/IP stacks.
-I use the FREE AmiTCP 3.0b2 TCP/IP stack from [Aminet](https://aminet.net/package/comm/net/AmiTCP-bin-30b2).
+I use the old but free AmiTCP 3.0b2 TCP/IP stack from [Aminet](https://aminet.net/package/comm/net/AmiTCP-bin-30b2).
 AmiTCP is not easy to setup but luckily Patrik Axelsson and David Eriksson made this excellent [installation guide](http://megaburken.net/~patrik/AmiTCP_Install/).
 Just make sure you replace any references to the SANA-II network device (they use "cnet.device") to "sspinet.device".
 Installing AmiTCP is probably best done under WinAUE like I did.

 # performance SD-card
 (All tests done on an 68000 Amiga 500 with 1MB chip and 1.5MB slow) Booting into Classic-WB takes about 32 seconds
-Loading up Hippo-Player takes about 14 seconds
+Loading up HippoPlayer takes about 14 seconds
-Sysinfo reports a disk transfer speed of about 43 kbytes/sec
+Sysinfo reports a disk transfer speed of about 42 kbytes/sec Note that in general usage the relatively low performance of the simple SPI controller is not really noticed.
+Usually the CPU is the bottleneck.
+It is only when loading large chunks of data (like loading a large mod file in HippoPlayer) that you notice the speed difference.

 # performance network driver
 (All tests done on an 68000 Amiga 500 with 1MB chip and 1.5MB slow)